Chair: Rita Trofino, DNP, MNEd, RN, firstname.lastname@example.org, 814-472-3185

 - CHEM 113 - Human Chemistry;

 - Nursing courses taken at other institutions will be evaluated for transfer credit based upon equivalent credits, content, and clinical course requirements;

 - Only one repeated nursing course from the transferring institution is permitted (includes a withdraw).

 Technical Standards or Essential Functions:

 Nursing education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behaviors.
-The nursing degrees awarded by Saint Francis University at the completion of the educational process certifies that the individual has acquired a base of knowledge and skills requisite for the practice of nursing at the respective undergraduate or graduate level.
+The nursing degree awarded by Saint Francis University at the completion of the educational process certifies that the individual has acquired a base of knowledge and skills requisite for the practice of nursing at the respective undergraduate or graduate level.

 To this end, all courses in the curriculum must be completed successfully.
-In order to acquire the knowledge and skills to function in a variety of clinical situations and to render a wide spectrum of patient care, candidates for the undergraduate in nursing must have abilities and skills in five areas:
+In order to acquire the knowledge and skills to function in a variety of clinical situations and to render a wide spectrum of patient care, candidates for the undergraduate degree in nursing must have abilities and skills in five areas:

 - Conceptual Integrative